whilo/datsys/README.md

 ## Usage

-To get running, clone, and cd into the project directory (`catalysis`).
+To get running, clone, and cd into the project directory (`datsys`).

 ### Figwheel